Latest update: 9-Apr-2010 (added GUIs of additional software)

 mixer has exactly the same frequency as that of the first mixer, but it lags by

-This is referred to as the quadrature or "Q" signal.
-These two signals are
+referred to as the quadrature or "Q" signal.
+These two signals are referred to

-referred to as an I/Q pair.
-The low-pass filtered frequency at the output of the
+as an I/Q pair.
+The low-pass filtered frequency at the output of the mixers is

-frequency.
-By properly selecting the LO frequency, the RF input signal can be
+properly selecting the LO frequency, the RF input signal can be down-converted

-down-converted to baseband.
-Once the I-Q signals are digitized, any current or
+to baseband.
+Once the I-Q signals are digitized, any current or future

-future demodulation scheme can be applied by the DSP section.
-Similarly, any
+demodulation scheme can be applied by the DSP section.
+Similarly, any form of

 appropriate I/Q signals, and passing them through a pair of mixers, with direct